-- Park and Recreation Capital Fund Accounts for capital improvements to the Township's park and recreation facilities, which are funded primarily by fees in lieu of land dedication from developers. - Road and Bridges Fund Capital Fund Accounts for capital construction and maintenance of the Township's roads and bridges, which is funded primarily by interfund transfers from the General Fund, proceeds from general obligation notes, and fees in lieu of improvements from developers. - Capital Equipment Reserve Fund Accounts for the continued updating and replacement of Township equipment, which is funded primarily by interfund transfers from the General Fund. - Capital Project Fund Accounts for the construction of major capital projects, funded by both interfund transfers from the Capital Reserve Fund and capital grants.
+- Park and Recreation Capital Fund Accounts for capital improvements to the Township's park and recreation facilities, which are funded primarily by fees in lieu of land dedication from developers. - Road and Bridges Fund Capital Fund Accounts for capital construction and maintenance of the Township's roads and bridges, which is funded primarily by interfund transfers from the General Fund, proceeds from general obligation notes, and fees in lieu of improvements from developers. - Capital Equipment Reserve Fund Accounts for the continued updating and replacement of Township equipment, which is funded primarily by interfund transfers from the General Fund. - Capital Project Fund Accounts for the construction of major capital projects, funded by both interfund transfers from the Capital Reserve Fund and capital grants. - Sustainability Fund Accounts for continued capital improvements related to sustaining the local environment, funded by both interfund transfers and capital grants.

-SOLEBURY TOWNSHIP, PENNSYLVANIA COMBINING BALANCE SHEET - NONMAJOR GOVERNMENTAL FUNDS DECEMBER 31, 2020
+SOLEBURY TOWNSHIP, PENNSYLVANIA COMBINING BALANCE SHEET - NONMAJOR GOVERNMENTAL FUNDS DECEMBER 31, 2021